-Copyright Subsistence
+1 Copyright Subsistence

-What are the requirements for copyright to subsist 1.1 in a work?
+1.1 What are the requirements for copyright to subsist in a work?

 For copyright to subsist in a work under the Nigerian Copyright Act Cap.
 C28 Laws of the Federation 2004 (the "Act"), it must come under the six categories of eligible works provided in Section 1 and in case of literary, musical or artistic works, (a) sufficient energy must have been expended on making the work to give it an original character, and (b) the work must be fixed in a definite medium of expression that exists or will be developed in the future, from which it can be perceived, reproduced or otherwise communicated either directly or with the aid of any machine or device.
-For the other works - cinematograph films, sound recordings and broadcasts - copyright protection is inherent upon their creation or fixation.
+For the other works - cinematograph films, sound recordings and broadcasts - copyright protection is inherent upon creation or fixation.

 Further, the author of the work must be a Nigerian citizen, a person domiciled in Nigeria, or a company incorporated in Nigeria and the work must have been first published in Nigeria.
-Copyright protection is also conferred on works of foreign authors, corporate bodies or agencies or government organisations from other jurisdictions who are a party to international treaties, agreements or organisations to which Nigeria is also a party, on the condition that on the day the work is first published, at least one of the authors is a citizen or corporate body established under the laws of a foreign country which is a party to an international agreement or organisation to which Nigeria is also a party.
+Copyright protection is also conferred on works of foreign authors, corporate bodies or agencies or government organisations from countries that are parties to international treaties, agreements or organisations to which Nigeria is also a party, on the condition that on the day the work is first published, at least one of the authors is a citizen or corporate body established under the laws of such country.